unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Weapon (pulse blade), rare (requires attunement)_

 This item appears to be a pulse blade hilt.
 While grasping the hilt, you can use a bonus action to cause a blade of pure radiance to spring into existence, or make the blade disappear.
-While the blade exists, this magic pulse blade has the finesse property.
+While the blade exists, this tek pulse blade has the finesse property.
 If you are proficient with ion blades or pulse blades, you are proficient with the _sun blade_.

 You gain a +2 bonus to attack and damage rolls made with this weapon, which deals radiant damage instead of slashing damage.
 When you hit an undead with it, that target takes an extra 1d8 radiant damage.